Haroogle/Game-Picker-client/README.md

 # Game-Picker-client

-A REACT app to pick a random game from users game library
+A REACT app to pick a random game from users  steam game library